-(g) Securitized Debt and Securitized Debt, Non Retained
+(g) Securitized Debt and Securitized Debt, Non-Retained

-The Company has issued securitized debt to finance a portion of its residential mortgage loan portfolio and has re-securitized RMBS to finance a portion of its RMBS portfolio.
+The Company has issued securitized debt to finance its residential mortgage loan portfolio and has re-securitized RMBS to finance a portion of its RMBS portfolio.
 Certain transactions involving residential mortgage loans are accounted for as financings, and are recorded as an asset called "Securitized loans held for investment" and the corresponding debt as "Securitized debt" in the consolidated statements of financial condition.
 These securitizations are collateralized by residential adjustable or fixed rate mortgage loans that have been placed in a trust and pay interest and principal payments to the debt holders of that securitization.
-Re-securitization transactions classified as "Securitized debt, non-retained" reflect the transfer to a trust of fixed or adjustable rate RMBS which are classified as "Non-Agency Mortgage-Backed Securities Senior, non-retained" that pay interest and principal payments to the debt holders of that re-securitization transactions completed by the Company are accounted for as financings pursuant to the adoption of ASC 810.
+Re-securitization transactions classified as "Securitized debt, non-retained" reflect the transfer to a trust of fixed or adjustable rate RMBS which are classified as "Non-Agency Mortgage-Backed Securities Senior, non-retained" that pay interest and principal payments to the debt non-retained to the adoption of ASC 810.
 The holders of securitized debt, non-retained have no recourse to the Company.
-The Company estimates fair value of securitized debt as described in Note 5 to these consolidated financial statements.
+The Company estimates fair value of securitized debt and securitized debt, non-retained statements.